Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 If you're using VoiceOver, you may also wish to record audio from it.
 VoiceOver audio on your Mac is actually provided by two different processes: The “com.apple.speech.speechsynthesisd” process for the voice, and the hidden “VoiceOver” app for sound effects.
 Audio Hijack makes it easy to capture all of this audio at once.
 To do so, just select the “VoiceOver” special source in Audio Hijack's source selector.

 If you wish to capture VoiceOver's spoken audio, but not its sound effects, select the “Text to Speech” special source instead.

 Finally, in the interest of completeness, you may wish to capture only the sound effects from VoiceOver.
 In that case, you'll need to access the hidden sources found in the “Running Processes” sub-menu.
 This is normally accomplished with an option-click on the Application Source menu.
 You may wish to instead hold down the Option key and press the space bar, while the Source Application popup button is selected, rather than using the VO-modifier key.
 Once you've done so, navigate to Running Processes.
 Within this sub-menu, select “VoiceOver”.

 We hope this article has provided helpful information for VoiceOver users.
-If you have questions or suggestions, please don't hesitate to reach us via our support form.
+If you have questions or suggestions, please don't hesitate to contact us.

 Some features in Audio Hijack 4 have been moved from where they were found in Audio Hijack 3.
 If you used Audio Hijack 3, these changes are likely to be the most noticeable.